jsborjesson/dotfiles/README.md

 * set font to **Sauce Code Powerline** in iTerm2 (installed by homebrew)
 * Set iTerm2's terminal type to `xterm-256color`
 * Set the default shell to Zsh
+* Rebind caps lock to escape using Seil.

 ### Homebrew